Generative AI Search

 You made it to the end!

 The companies that react to these changes now, will be the ones riding the wave of AI search rather than getting swept beneath it.
 The ones that don’t…well, they might be left wondering why their traffic dried up while a nimble competitor became “the brand that the AI always recommends.”
 Don’t let that happen to you.
-SEO isn’t dead – it just got a shiny new upgrade.
+SEO got a shiny new upgrade (much like Apple’s newest iOS update rolling out this fall).
 Time to download the update and keep moving forward.
-So buckle up and use the tips we shared with you to drive growth for your business!
+So buckle up buttercup and use the tips we shared with you to drive growth for your business!

 You Are All Awesome GIFs - Find & Share on GIPHY

 You made it to the end!
-Good job you!
+Well done!